jakobharden/phd_fqband/README.md

-# Frequency band estimation for sinusoidal low-pass signals in noise
+# Automated frequency band estimation for sinusoidal low-pass signals in noise

+A numerical study on synthetic and natural signals

 ## Abstract